rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl scale deployment fact --replicas=1
 ```

-- Clean-up: you can go back to just one Terminal Window to access your Ubuntu VM.
+- Clean-up:
+    - We will need three Terminal Windows during the next Lab, so don't close any Terminal Windows just yet.
+    - please use CTRL-C to halt any loops that may still be actively creating output to any of your Terminal Windows.
+    - please execute the following commands:

+    ```
+    kubectl delete deployment fact
+    kubectl delete service fact
+    ```

 **Let's recap:**
 - The `rmeira/fact` image, deployed with the `kubectl create deployment fact --image=rmeira/fact` command had to be ammended with a `livenessProbe` and a `readinessProbe` to reduce the impact of scaling horizontally the number of running pods.
-Kubernetes developers need to understand these factors as they develop more complex, microservices based, distributed systems.
+- Kubernetes developers need to understand their environment quite well from a DevOps perspective when developing more complex, microservices based, distributed systems.
+Order Entry systems, for example, can't afford to suffer from hiccups when the platform is auto-scaling to handle increases in demand.
 - For the more advanced users, you may wish to experiment with scaling the K8s cluster using the `pks resize <cluster-name> --num-nodes <#>` command while deploying and scaling the `fact` app.
 Additional commands such as `kubectl drain <node>` and `kubectl uncordon <node>` also demonstrate the power K8s puts at your fingertips for draining workloads from nodes.
 - Advanced workload placement and management using K8s clusters can be a fun area to [explore](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).